Powerlearnproject/se-assignment-5-mariamtondwe/README.md

 4. Command Palette:
    - What is the Command Palette in VS Code, and how can it be accessed?
 Provide examples of common tasks that can be performed using the Command Palette.
+The Command Palette in Visual Studio Code (VS Code) is a powerful feature that provides quick access to a wide range of commands and functionalities.
+It allows you to execute tasks without having to navigate through menus or remember complex keyboard shortcuts.
+The Command Palette can be accessed in two ways:
+1.Keyboard Shortcut: Press Ctrl + Shift + P (Windows/Linux) or Cmd + Shift + P (macOS).
+2.Menu: Go to View > Command Palette.
+The Command Palette supports a wide variety of tasks, making it a versatile tool for developers.
+Here are some common tasks you can perform using the Command Palette:
+1.Search for Commands:-Type a keyword to search for and execute any available command in VS Code.Example: Typing git will show all Git-related commands.
+2.Open and Manage Files:-'Open File: Quickly open a file by typing part of its name.
+   Save All: Save all open files.
+   Close Editor: Close the current editor tab.
+3.Version Control Operations:-Git: Clone: Clone a repository from a URL.
+                              Git: Commit: Stage and commit changes.
+                              Git: Checkout to...: Switch branches.
+4.Extension Management:-Extensions: Install Extensions: Browse and install extensions from the marketplace.
+                     Extensions: Show Installed Extensions: View and manage installed extensions.
+5.Editor and Workspace Configuration:-Preferences: Open Settings (JSON): Open the settings file in JSON format for direct editing.
+                                    Preferences: Open Keyboard Shortcuts: Customize keyboard shortcuts.
+6.Debugging:-Debug: Start Debugging: Start a debugging session.
+                     Debug: Add Configuration: Add or modify debug configurations.

 5. Extensions in VS Code:
    - Discuss the role of extensions in VS Code.
 How can users find, install, and manage extensions?
 Provide examples of essential extensions for web development.
+Role of Extensions in VS Code
+   1.Enhanced Functionality:Extensions provide additional features such as language support, debugging tools, version control integration, and code formatting.
+         (They extend VS Code’s capabilities to match specific programming languages, frameworks, or development workflows.
+   2.Customization:Users can personalize their coding experience by installing extensions that align with their preferences and requirements.
+   3.Integration:They integrate with external services and APIs, enabling tasks like deployment, testing, and collaboration directly from within VS Code.
+   4.Community Contribution:Extensions are often developed and maintained by the community, fostering innovation and sharing of tools and solutions.
+Finding, Installing, and Managing Extensions 1.Finding:Visit the Visual Studio Code Marketplace to browse extensions.Explore extensions directly within VS Code using the Extensions view (Ctrl + Shift + X).
+   2.Installing Extensions:Click on the extension you want to install in the Marketplace or Extensions view.Click Install and VS Code will download and install the extension.
+   3.Managing Extensions:Manage installed extensions via the Extensions view.
+Disable or uninstall extensions not in use to improve performance.VS Code automatically checks for updates to installed extensions.
+You can manually update them if needed.
+Examples of Essential Extensions for Web Development 1.Programming Languages Support:JavaScript (ESLint): dbaeumer.vscode-eslint.HTML (Auto Close Tag): formulahendry.auto-close-tag.CSS (CSS IntelliSense): ecmel.vscode-html-css
+   2.Code Formatting:Prettier - Code formatter: esbenp.prettier-vscode.Beautify: hookyqr.beautify.
+   3.Live Server and Development Tools:Live Server: ritwickdey.live-server.Bracket Pair Colorizer: coenraads.bracket-pair-colorizer-2.

 6. Integrated Terminal:
    - Describe how to open and use the integrated terminal in VS Code.
 What are the advantages of using the integrated terminal compared to an external terminal?